evert/evert.github.com/_posts/2022/2022-01-29-get-request-bodies.md

 Most developers working with HTTP and learning about it is in the context of APIs, but this is not the original use-case.

-HTTP and HTML used to be inseperable.
-The world wide web was mainly a distributed hypertext document system, where every document has a global unique identifier called a URL.
+It all starts with HTML and browsers and URLS.
+The world wide web was designed as a distributed hypertext document system, where every document has a global unique identifier called a URL.

 To retrieve a hypertext document, you would do a `GET` on this url, to